HIGHER LEVEL COMMUNICATION - 2018/9

 2,500 words (100% of the module marks)

-The student will take part in a video recorded interaction and will be supported to reflect on skill development and identify learning points from experiential work.
+The student will take part in experiential learning related to communication skills and will be supported to reflect on skill development and identify learning points from experiential work.

 Feedback on communication skills will be given through experiential exercises which enables students to identify their skill development by linking theory with practice.
 Formative feedback will also be provided on the transcript of the audio recording.